Bleeding esophageal varices occur when swollen veins (varices) in your lower esophagus rupture and bleed.

 The best way to prevent esophageal varices is to correct the underlying cause.
 If you have liver disease, consider the following preventive measures to reduce your risk of developing esophageal varices:

 - Eat a healthy diet that largely consists of lean protein, whole grains, fruits, and vegetables.

 - Maintain a healthy weight.

-- Lower your risk factors for hepatitis -- practice safe sex, don't share needles or personal hygiene products like razors, avoid contact with blood or blood products, and avoid sexual contact with an infected person.
+- Lower your risk for hepatitis by practicing safe sex.
+Don’t share needles or razors, and avoid contact with the blood and other bodily fluids of an infected person.

 It’s very important to stick with your treatment plan and attend regular appointments with your doctor if you have esophageal varices.
 Call 911 or go to the hospital immediately if you believe your esophageal varices have ruptured.
 Bleeding esophageal varices are life-threatening and can lead to serious complications.